openSUSE/news-o-o/_posts/2010-05-08-opensuse-weekly-news-122-is-out.markdown

 ####  [Linux Journal/Justin Ryan: Linux Foundation Announces LinuxCon Keynotes](http://feedproxy.google.com/%7Er/LinuxJournal-BreakingNews/%7E3/9Er90f0rjf0/linux-foundation-announces-linuxcon-keynotes)

 "Part of the excitement of attending a major conference is listening to industry leaders share the goings-on and goings-forward of the biggest names in the game.
 If you've been waiting to hear who will be on the dais for LinuxCon, listen up.
-It may just be May, but LinuxCon is fast approaching, and information about the event â€” which will be held in Boston from August 10th - 12th â€” is slowly trickling out.
+It may just be May, but LinuxCon is fast approaching, and information about the event — which will be held in Boston from August 10th - 12th — is slowly trickling out.
 This week's trickle concerns the conference schedule, which despite registration being in full swing, has been all but unknown."

 ###  Reviews and Essays